miloswrath/cs-4400-proj-implementation/README.md

 - `backend/README.md` covers the Express server, database helpers, and available endpoints.
 - `sql/` shows exactly how the schema is created and how the fake data gets loaded.

-Everything here is for demonstration and training purposes; please do not load real PHI until the project has been reviewed for compliance.